Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures: Phase transition with inflationary fluctuations

-Again let us consider a non-minimal coupling \beq {\cal L}= -c_H |\Phi|^2R, \eeq and the resultant Hubble-induced mass \beq m_{\rm Hubble}^2= 6c_H H_{\rm inf}^2, \eeq for the $\Phi$ field.
-Let us consider again the effect of this term by neglecting the bare potential of $\F$ during the inflation. \paragraph{$c_H\gtrsim 0.1$} We have the symmetry restoration during inflation.
-Since $\F$ is heavy, the inflationary fluctuation is suppressed.
+for the $\Phi$ field.
+Let us consider again the effect of this term by neglecting the bare potential of $\Phi$ during the inflation. \paragraph{$c_H\gtrsim 0.1$} We have the symmetry restoration during inflation.
+Since $\Phi$ is heavy, the inflationary fluctuation is suppressed.
 After the inflation, when the tachyonic mass $-m_0^2$ takes over the Hubble-induced mass, the U(1) symmetry gets spontaneously broken.
 We obtain the usual string-wall network.
 This system has an initial fluctuation approximated by the white noise for $\Phi$.